vo1dptr/KOTH/README.md

 ## Disclaimer

-### Using these automated scripts in public games or competitions may result in penalties or bans from the TryHackMe platform..
+### Using these automated scripts in public games or competitions may result in bans from the TryHackMe platform..

 **Use these scripts at your own risk.**